rzane/magic_models/README.md

 Have an existing database?
 MagicModels can generate models on the fly using your existing database connection.

+If you have a table called `people`, just call `MagicModels.define`.
+Now, you have a model called `Person`.
+Boom!

 ## Installation

 Add this line to your application's Gemfile: